Tom3s/slow-sort-challenge/README.md

 > The algorithm must be deterministic, meaning that given the same input, it should produce the same output every time.

-> The algorithm must be submitted with a time complexity analysis and an explanation of the design choices made to intentionally slow down the algorithm.
+> Time complexity analysis and an explanation of the design choices made to intentionally slow down the algorithm are welcome

 > Extra smiles for well-documented and readable code